-Cleaning your wood floors is easy.
+Cleaning wood floors is easy.
 Regular maintenance includes sweeping with a soft bristle broom or dusting with a dry microfiber mop.
 If the floor has beveled edges, vacuum with the beater bar turned off to remove dust from between the floor boards.
 Clean the floors periodically with a professional wood floor cleaning product recommended by a wood flooring professional.
 Find a professional in your area.